Shun1124/BScACS-Major-Project-Prototype/README.md

 #### Libraries and Frameworks
 **Electron**: Used for the graphical user interface (GUI).
+**nlohmann-son**: Used for handling JSON operations in the dashboard implementation.

 **AWS SDK for JavaScript**: Used for sending emails and SMS via AWS SES and SNS.